 One of the points Wen makes in his article is that there is often a false argument made that Turkers are mostly from countries like India, and that the low wages paid are actually substantial for those areas.
 Wen cites a 2010 study by NYU professor Panos Ipeirotis that showed that the number of American workers on Mechanical Turk is rising significantly and Americans represent over 50% of the workforce on the site.
 My project, which started as a few experiments in late 2012, seems to confirm this.
 I was surprised to see mostly American-looking homes in the later images, compared to a more diverse range in the earlier results.
 In an attempt to get images from more places and users, I tried releasing the jobs late at night, hoping to get workers on the other side of the globe while Americans and Europeans were asleep.
 I was met with no success, evidence I think for Ipeirotis’ findings.

-The question of rate is an important one; unlike large companies whose revenues are tied to this distributed work, like most artists I spend more money each year to make my work than I earn on my practice.
+The question of rate is an important one; unlike large companies whose revenues are tied to this distributed work, like most artists I spend more money each year to make my work than I earn on my practice, this exactly why I’m always reading the texas payday guide.
 While I would be thrilled to pay workers $30 per image, the results of work on Mechanical Turk are always of very mixed quality (especially for odd tasks) and, in order to get enough usable images, I would have to have spent hundreds or thousands of dollars.
 In the end, my strategy was balance:

 - Pay a fee far higher than most jobs on the site (workers were paid $1 per image)